nmshd/documentation/_docs_integrate/delete-identities.md

 ### Events

-Whenever a new [IdentityDeletionProcess]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess) has been created due to a [self-initiated Identity deletion]({% link _docs_integrate/delete-identities.md %}#self-initiated-identity-deletion) or by the Backbone Admin UI after requesting the [Identity deletion via a support channel]({% link _docs_integrate/delete-identities.md %}#identity-deletion-via-a-support-channel) or the `status` of an existing IdentityDeletionProcess has changed, a `transport.identityDeletionProcessStatusChanged` [Connector event]({% link _docs_integrate/connector-events.md %}) is raised.
-In addition, an external `IdentityDeletionProcessStarted` event can be received when a new IdentityDeletionProcess is created by the Backbone Admin UI.
+Whenever a new [IdentityDeletionProcess]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess) has been created due to a [self-initiated Identity deletion]({% link _docs_integrate/delete-identities.md %}#self-initiated-identity-deletion) or an [Identity deletion triggered by the Backbone Admin UI]({% link _docs_integrate/delete-identities.md %}#identity-deletion-triggered-by-the-backbone-admin-ui) or the `status` of an existing IdentityDeletionProcess has changed, the [Connector event]({% link _docs_integrate/connector-events.md %}) `transport.identityDeletionProcessStatusChanged` is raised.
+In addition, an external `IdentityDeletionProcessStarted` event can be received when an Identity deletion is triggered by the Backbone Admin UI.

 ### Error Codes